Do you know a superteacher with ninja classroom management skills? One whose kids are always on task? Who seems to effortlessly command the room?

 Why it works

-That presenter may be brilliant and the best in their field of expertise, but without essential teaching skills, they fall flat, as does our attention.
+That presenter may be brilliant and the best in their field, but without essential teaching skills, they fall flat, as does your attention.

 Now picture the same situation but this time a confident, friendly-looking soul walks on stage.
-She doesn’t look like she’s out to prove anything.
-She’s just delighted to be there, sharing something she’s passionate about with a crowd of lovely people.
-You didn’t worry at all for this person, do you?
-You forget you even have a phone.
-Because this person is in total control.
-You are learning.
-You are attentive.
-You may even be entertained.
-The time seems to fly by.
+They don’t look like they’re out to prove anything.
+They’re just delighted to be there, sharing something they’re passionate about with a crowd of lovely people.

-This is the kind of educator we all want to be.
-The kind of person whose teaching skills make kids glad they are there.
-The teacher they can’t help but listen to and learn from.
+This is the kind of educator you want to be.
+Someone who makes kids glad they’re there.
+The teacher they can’t help but learn from.

-These three classroom management skills will get us there.
+These three classroom management skills will get you there.

-Try this.
-Pick an educator who’s got incredible classroom management skills and begin to study him or her.
+Pick an educator who’s got incredible classroom management skills and study them.
 Maybe it’s a teacher in your school, a karate instructor, or the principal.
-Specifically, study her body language.
-Observe her shoulders.
-Her hands.
-His eyes.
-His feet.
-His breathing.

 Powerful body language

-While every educator has a unique style, the person you are observing probably exhibits several of the following tendencies:
+While every educator has a unique style, a great teacher does the following:

 - shoulders back and down